markus-dart/dart/README.md

 > Dart is a client-optimized language for fast apps on any platform.

 As the above quote suggests, dart is a language primarily for *development*.

-It is designed with the idea of facilitating the *design* and *performance* of user applications.
+It is built with the idea of facilitating the *design* and *performance* of user applications.

 ## Nature of Dart

 It is a purely *object oriented language* in that, every instance of code within dart is an equivalent object that represents that code.
 It is syntatically similar to the *C language* and uses the familiar *block style* syntax.

 ```dart
 //This is a block, enclosed by curly brackets